Mexicana de Aviación Flight 704

-On 4 June 1969, Mexicana de Aviación Flight 704, a Boeing 727-64 airliner registered XA-SEL, crashed near Salinas Victoria, some 20 miles north of the city of Monterrey.
+On 4 June 1969, Mexicana de Aviación Flight 704, a Boeing 727-64 airliner registered XA-SEL, crashed near El Carmen, some 20 miles north of the city of Monterrey, Nuevo León.
 All 79 people on board were killed.

 Accident

 Flight MX704 departed Mexico City, bound for Monterrey, at 07:02 local time.
 The flight was uneventful until approach, when the crew began descending at a vertical speed of 1500–1600 ft / min (460–490 m / min) at an airspeed of 250 knots.
 During its approach to Del Norte International Airport, the crew contacted the landing controller and requested weather conditions and traffic information.
 The dispatcher reported that the weather over the airport was cloudy with a lower boundary of 500 feet (150 m) with haze, light raining, and no other aircraft in the airport zone.
-The crew asked if the radio beacon at Cienega de Flores was operating, and received word that it was not functioning due to an electrical power outage.
+The crew asked if the radio beacon at Ciénega de Flores was operating, and received word that it was not functioning due to an electrical power outage.
 Flight 704 then reported that, for some reason, they received a signal similar to the signal from this beacon.
 The crew then reported the airport in sight, and began to carry out the final approach.
 This was the last transmission from the aircraft.

-The aircraft collided with Cerro del Fraile mountain range and broke up, killing all 79 people on board.
+The aircraft ended up destroyed in the Cerro del Fraile mountain range, killing all 79 people on board.
 The crash was the deadliest aviation accident on Mexican soil until Mexicana Flight 940, another Boeing 727, crashed on 31 March 1986, killing all 167 people on board.

 Aircraft

 The aircraft involved was a two-year-old Boeing 727-064 registered XA-SEL (factory - 19256, serial - 355) The aircraft's maiden flight was on 6 January 1967.
-On 17 January, the aircraft was delivered to Mexicana de Aviación (later re branded as Mexicana), where it was named Azteca de Oro.
+On 17 January, the aircraft was delivered to Mexicana de Aviación (later re-branded as Mexicana), where it was named Azteca de Oro.
 The aircraft was powered by three Pratt & Whitney JT8D-7B turbofan engines.